Alfresco/docs-alfresco/federation-services/latest/install/index.md

 > **Note**: A compatible version of Alfresco Governance Services (if you plan to use the Manage in Place capabilities) is required, for example: if using Alfresco Content Services 6.2, make sure that you install Alfresco Governance Services 3.2 or above.

-You can download the Federation Services software from the Alfresco Support Portal: [https://support.alfresco.com](https://support.alfresco.com/).
+You can download the Federation Services software from the [Alfresco Support Portal](https://support.alfresco.com/){:target="_blank"}.

 ### Federation Services requirements